wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 I>
 I> It is important to note that there are several off the shelf user registration applications available which reduce a lot of the hassle of building your own registration and login forms.
 I>
 I> However, it's a good idea to get a feeling for the underlying mechanics before using such applications.
-This will ensure that you have some sense of what is going on under the hood. *No pain, no gain.* It will also reenforce your understanding of working with forms, how to extend upon the `User` model, and how to upload media files.
+This will ensure that you have some sense of what is going on under the hood. *No pain, no gain.* It will also reinforce your understanding of working with forms, how to extend upon the `User` model, and how to upload media files.

 To provide user registration functionality, we will now work through the following steps: